Riaz Ahmed Gohar Shahi: Disappearance

 Shahi was reported to have disappeared in 2001, in London; afterwards, sightings of him were reported around the world of people claiming to have met and received spiritual guidance from him.

 In February 2002, prior to any decision on appeals filed with the High Court of Sindh, Ardeshir Cowasjee claimed in an article he wrote for the Pakistani newspaper Dawn, that unnamed people who identified themselves to him as office-bearers of the All-Faith Spiritual Movement told him that Gohar Shahi died abroad, but this report was unconfirmed.

 There have been rumours of him dying, with some sources reporting that he died in 2001 and others saying he died in 2003.
 According to the Pakistani Press Foundation Shahi died in 2001.
 An article from 2006 in the Sunday Telegraph reports that Shahi died in 2003, and a 2009 article in Your Local Guardian also says that he was reported to have died in 2003.
 However, none of these reports have been confirmed, as there is no body.

 On the other hand, the Indian news agency PTI reported in 2008 that Shahi was based in the United Kingdom after being convicted of blasphemy by the High Court of Sindh.
 This view is supported by the Indian Express which reported in 2008 that Shahi had fled to the United Kingdom and was presently based there.
 Zee News also supported this claim.
 The Hindustan Times has reported that he is "serving a life term".
 The Sunday Leader in Sri Lanka stated that Shahi disappeared in 2001 and sightings of him were thereafter reported around the world.

 Of the two factions of Shahi's followers, the Anjuman Serfaroshan-e-Islam had asserted that Shahi died, and built a tomb for him at the Markazi Aastana in Kotri, where devotees performed pilgrimage.
 The MFI, in contrast, declares that he merely disappeared.

-Shahi's family, including his wife, five sons and a daughter, still resides in Kotri.

-Teachings and followers

-The teachings of Gohar Shahi have been a source of controversy.
-Some orthodox theological scholars condemn his teachings as blasphemy, while others, such as Hisham Kabbani, have sat at his feet as well as praised him.

-Classical singers such as Nusrat Fateh Ali Khan and Ghulam Farid Sabri have been presented the message of Shahi.
-Some singers such as Aziz Mian and Rahat Fateh Ali Khan have performed at Shahi related events.